 HOW CAN ABUSE OF POWER BE PREVENTED?

-[This page is the most frequently read page on the PDRBoston.org website.
+This page is the most frequently read page on the PDRBoston.org website.
 Its title question is clearly of great concern to many people.
 There is no way to prevent the abuse of power other than by the vast majority of people having an explicit determination to enforce the key egalitarian principles.
 What follows is an explanation of how this can indeed prevent the abuse of power.
 But nothing else can prevent the abuse of power--no words in any government's constitution or laws, no policy or procedure or mechanism, etc., can do it.
 Indeed when people rely only these kinds of things to prevent abuse of power, then what happens is the people who want to abuse their power are very pleased because they know they can get around any mere law or mechanism.

 Let's consider how people could try to abuse their power in a society that is based on the values and principles of egalitarianism: no-rich-and-no-poor equality, mutual aid, from each according to reasonable ability and to each according to need or reasonable desire, and laws made only by local assemblies of egalitarians using voluntary federation to achieve order on a large scale.
 For an individual or a class of people to abuse power they would have to somehow persuade a lot of people to ignore egalitarian values and principles.